9Bank-Git/ReactJs-Task-App/README.md

 # 📝 Task List App

-This is a simple Task List application built using Vite + React.js, designed to help you efficiently manage your daily tasks.
-It comes with essential functionalities including adding, editing, deleting, moving tasks up or down, filtering, and local data storage.
+The case study is a simple Task List application built using Vite and React.
+It comes with essential functionalities including adding, editing, deleting, moving up or down, filtering active, and saving to local storage.

-This application was designed to practice skills in using React for creating functional applications in the user interface and styling.

 ## 💡 Documentation